opiopan/fsmapper-docs/docs/libs/graphics/RenderingContext/RenderingContext-draw_bitmap.md

 ## Return Values
-This function doesn't return any value.
+This method doesn't return any value.